sonvirgo/tun2socks-127.0.0.1-loopback/README.md

 # tun2socks-127.0.0.1-loopback

-Resolve tun2socks loopback problem on Linux and Windows 11, when using 127.0.0.1 socks
+Resolve tun2socks loopback problem on both Linux and Windows 11, when using 127.0.0.1 socks

 Possible to use uidrange or cgroup by policy based rouitng in Linux

 Done!

+Ubuntu NAT Router requires only 1 NIC.

+        Windows NAT Router requires 2 NICs.

 I change my Wifi card.